The Cathedral of Saint Paul

 PASTOR & RECTOR — Father Bryan W. Jerabek, J.C.L.

-Father Jerabek became Pastor & Rector of the Cathedral of St. Paul on July 1, 2016 and also currently serves as Chaplain for Birmingham-area university students, Chancellor of the Diocese of Birmingham in Alabama, Judicial Vicar of the Diocese, and a Missionary of Mercy of His Holiness, Pope Francis.
+Father Jerabek became Pastor & Rector of the Cathedral of Saint Paul on July 1, 2016 and also currently serves as Chaplain for BHM Catholic Campus Ministry and St. Stephen’s Chapel, Chancellor of the Diocese of Birmingham in Alabama, Judicial Vicar of the Diocese, and a Papal Missionary of Mercy.

-He originally comes from Portsmouth, New Hampshire and first moved to Birmingham in 1999 to work at a local bank.
-While in Birmingham he began to discern a call to the priesthood.
-After leaving the workforce to complete university studies, he was accepted as a seminarian for the Diocese of Birmingham by Bishop David E. Foley, D.D., attending Mount St. Mary’s Seminary in Emmitsburg, Maryland.
+He originally hails from Portsmouth, New Hampshire and first moved to Birmingham in 1999 to work at a local bank.
+While in Birmingham he began to practice his baptismal faith and discern a call to the priesthood.
+After leaving the corporate world to complete university studies, he was accepted as a seminarian for the Diocese of Birmingham by Bishop David E. Foley, D.D., attending Mount St. Mary’s Seminary in Emmitsburg, Maryland.
 Bishop Foley ordained him a transitional deacon on March 3, 2007 at Immaculate Conception Church of Corpus Christi Parish in Portsmouth, New Hampshire.

-On June 7, 2008 he was ordained a priest at the Cathedral of St. Paul by Bishop Robert J. Baker, S.T.D.
+On June 7, 2008 he was ordained a priest at the Cathedral of Saint Paul by Bishop Robert J. Baker, S.T.D.
 Father Jerabek’s first assignment was at Holy Spirit Parish in Huntsville, Alabama, where he was Parochial Vicar, with particular responsibility for the parish’s large Hispanic community.
 During his first year he also covered English and Spanish Masses once a month at Our Lady of the Valley in Fort Payne, which at that time did not have its own pastor.
 He was also assigned as a Teacher, Associate Chaplain, and then Chaplain of the then-Catholic High School (now St. John Paul II Catholic High School) in Huntsville.
-While at JP2, Father was involved with the transition to its new campus; particularly, with the construction and design of its chapel.

 After three years in Huntsville, Bishop Baker sent Father Jerabek to Rome to study Canon Law at the Pontifical University of the Holy Cross (“Santa Croce”).
 Father completed his degree (ecclesiastical licentiate) in the Summer of 2014 and returned to be Administrator, later Pastor, of St. Barnabas and Holy Rosary parishes in Birmingham, with care also for the Hispanic community at Our Lady of Lourdes Parish.